-At the Andrews Institute, we know you want physicians who are skilled in the latest techniques to care for your child.
+At the Children's Health Andrews Institute for Orthopaedics & Sports Medicine, we know you want physicians who are skilled in the latest techniques to care for your child.
 Our pediatric orthopaedic specialists have extensive training to diagnose and treat bone and cartilage injuries like osteochondritis dissecans with minimally invasive procedures.

 Osteochondritis dissecans is a condition of the joint in which blood is not flowing properly to a section of bone, causing some of the bone and surface cartilage (articular cartilage) to decay.
 Sometimes, the affected bone and cartilage will break loose and irritate the joint, causing pain, tenderness and swelling.
 (Learn more about articular cartilage injury.)